0xvext/0xvext.github.io/_posts/2019-03-05-vizio-privacy-violations-or-why-class-actions-are-bullshit.md

 Setup complete, I proceeded to continue with my plan of listening to some good music while working from home, to worry over the Vizio TV another day.

+# Another Day, Another Message
 The next day, turning on my TV again, I was faced with a different message.
-This one was no longer the "surrender your rights" screen that had remained on screen the entire day prior, but instead a notice regarding a class action lawsuit against Vizio, informing me that I may be part of the class, and could submit a claim at a specific URL.
+This one was no longer the "surrender your rights" notice that had remained on screen the entire day prior, but instead a notice regarding a class action lawsuit against Vizio, informing me that I may be part of the class, and could submit a claim at a specific URL.
 I don't have a picture of that message, because it was on screen for no more than a minute or two before it went away, with no interaction from me.
 I was literally picking up my phone to take a picture when the message vanished from the screen.

 So, thus far, we have: